102.0 -- School Safety and Security

 submitting the fingerprints of the contractor or vendor to the Florida Department of Law Enforcement (FDLE) and Federal Bureau of Investigation (FBI).

-Fingerprint clearance checks are performed by the districts Safety and Security
+Fingerprint clearance checks are performed by the school district Safety, Security & Emergency Management

 Department.
 If the contractor/vendor is cleared through the results of the